darwinanddavis/DataPortfolio/spatial.md

 ### Tasks
 * Explore fishing vessel activity and the commercial footprint of major fish stock around the world
 * Compare the overlap, volume of fishing vessel behaviour, and activity based on catch type of Australian versus Chinese fleets, the country with the largest commercial fishing footprint
+* Build reproducible functions for hexbin maps using projected data and basemaps

 ![](https://raw.githubusercontent.com/darwinanddavis/worldmaps/gh-pages/img/30daymap2022/day14.png)